tlklein/f1-prediction-app/README.md

 - F1 Data Set - [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020/data)
 - CSV Parser - [Paga Parse](https://www.papaparse.com/)

+# Issue Log
+1. Takes a long time to compile and load in localhost in the browser.
+    - issue in tables, charts, & auth
+    - issue in the dashboard and auth systems
+2. Fix and implement backend to load data in charts

 # References
 Admin Dashboard Starter With NextJS14 and Shadcn UI/UX
 - Link: https://github.com/Kiranism/next-shadcn-dashboard-starter